Trump Faces Credibility Test as He Plays Down Virus Threat

 In advance, Trump played down the mortality rate for a pathogen that has been confirmed to have killed 2,700 people globally.
 His top economic adviser, Larry Kudlow, echoed Trump’s outlook, saying Tuesday that the U.S. had “contained” the threat of a domestic outbreak.

 Trump's and Kudlow’s comments were at odds with warnings from Centers for Disease Control and Prevention officials who said American communities need to prepare now for when the disease starts spreading domestically.
-So far, there have been just 60 confirmed cases in the U.S.
+There have been just 60 confirmed cases in the U.S.

 “The messaging by the White House is unhelpful,” said Lawrence Gostin, a professor of global health law at Georgetown University.
 “What the White House is doing is conveying a sense of overconfidence. ...
 Of course, we do want to maintain calm with the public, but it flies in the face of facts."